atom/github/docs/how-we-work.md

 ##### Process

-1. On a feature branch, write a proposal as a markdown document beneath [`docs/rfcs`]() in this repository.
-Copy the [template]() to begin.
+1. On a feature branch, write a proposal as a markdown document beneath [`docs/rfcs`](/docs/rfcs) in this repository.
+Copy the [template](/docs/rfcs/000-template.md) to begin.
 Open a pull request.
 The RFC document should include:
-   * A description of the feature, writted as though it already exists;
+   * A description of the feature, written as though it already exists;
    * An analysis of the risks and drawbacks;
    * A specification of when the feature will be considered "done";
    * Unresolved questions or possible follow-on work;